jon1van/commons/README.md

 for common tasks and elimination common mistakes (e.g., accounting for curvature of the earth, and making sure distance unit conversions are always correct).

-The _spherical_ math backing class the distance computations in this package is in [Navigation](./commons-units/src/main/java/io/github/jon1van/units/Navigation.java).
+The math backing the _spherical_ distance computations in this package is in [Navigation](./commons-units/src/main/java/io/github/jon1van/units/Navigation.java).
 Beware, computing distance on a spheroid is not straightforward.

-These units classes are key pieces of the public API of the Maps package
+These units classes are used in the public API of the Maps package.

 ### Code examples